mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 =========================
 I wrote about this in depth a few weeks ago.
-I suggest **The framework country club** members [spend some quality time outside of the clubhouse](no-frameworks).
+I suggest **The framework country club** members [spend some quality time outside of the clubhouse](../no-frameworks).
 Sometimes it's very useful to be practiced in driving and parking your own car, metaphorically speaking.

 Stop the language snobbery!